 Maintains product consistency – Through set parameters, it generates consistent output.
 Consistent viscosity, density and other parameters ensure consistent product.

-Formula/recipe managemen t- An ERP for flex fuel industries empower to formulate various formulae/recipe to meet seasonal variations and different guidelines.
+Formula/recipe managemen t- An ERP for bio fuel industries empower to formulate various formulae/recipe to meet seasonal variations and different guidelines.
 It dynamically adjusts formulas to meet physical target values like density, viscosity, water vapour, etc and cost target values.

 Increased transparency – Through comprehensive dashboards, it gives transparency over production processes, employees performances and raw material availability.